cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-14-gas-meter.md

 ## Add Handling

-This is going to be quick.
-In each relevant handler, you add a line that consumes the designated amount of gas:
+This update is going to be quick.
+In each relevant handler, add a line that consumes the designated amount of gas:

 1. In `x/checkers/keeper/msg_server_create_game.go`:
     ```go